GoogleChrome/web.dev/src/site/content/en/blog/webotp/index.md

 Try [the demo](https://sms-receiver-demo.glitch.me) yourself.
 It doesn't ask for your phone number or send an SMS to your device, but you can send one from another device by copying the text displayed in the demo.
-This works because it doesn't matter who the sender is when using the WebOTP API.
+This works because it doesn't matter who the sender is when using the Web OTP API.

 1. Go to
    [https://sms-receiver-demo.glitch.me](https://sms-receiver-demo.glitch.me) in Chrome 81 or later.